 - 14.2.1 Short-term borrowing for temporary revenue purposes shall be authorised by the Principal.
-The College's Vice Principal Finance and Resources shall report such short-term borrowing to the Finance, Resources and Investment (FRI) Committee or Governing Body at the earliest opportunity. - 14.2.2 Consent for any amendments to borrowings must be sought from the Vice Principal Finance and Resources who in turn has to obtain consent from DfE.
-This includes additional usage of existing overdraft, revolving credit facilities, drawdowns of existing term loans, changes relating to the term of a loan, repayment profile changes, interest rate changes outside of existing agreements or providing additional security. - 14.2.3 Any new private sector borrowing require prior written consent from DfE. - 14.2.4 Borrowing for periods in excess of twelve months shall require the authorisation of the Governing Body.
+The College's Deputy Principal shall report such short-term borrowing to the Finance, Resources and Investment (FRI) Committee or Governing Body at the earliest opportunity. - 14.2.2 Consent for any new borrowings and/or amendments to existing borrowings must be sought from the Deputy Principal who in turn has to obtain consent from DfE.
+This includes additional usage of existing overdraft, revolving credit facilities, drawdowns of existing term loans, changes relating to the term of a loan, repayment profile changes, interest rate changes outside of existing agreements or providing additional security. - 14.2.3 Any new borrowing requires prior written consent from DfE. - 14.2.4 Borrowing for periods in excess of twelve months shall require the authorisation of the Governing Body.